 If you want to take your organic pest control one step further, you can actually make pesticides from chrysanthemums.
 Simply pick the flowers when they’re at their fullest and leave them undisturbed in a cool, dark place with good air circulation until they dry.
 Grind them up into a powder and sprinkle it around your garden to kill and repel insects.

-Another organic garden pest control can be made by steeping the flowers in hot water, allowing it to cool, and then sprinkling it on your plants.
+Another organic garden pest control can be made by steeping the flowers in hot water, allowing them to cool, and then sprinkling it on your plants.
 If this all sounds too intensive, there are commercial insecticides on the market derived from chrysanthemums.
 Buy yourself a bottle and fight off insects in a safe, organic, and biodegradable way.